AvishkarDeshpande/URL_Shorten/README.md

-Here’s a README.md file tailored for your assignment requirements:

 URL Shortener API:
 This is a simple URL shortener backend application built using Flask and MongoDB.
 The application allows users to shorten URLs, retrieve the original URL, and view usage statistics.